Pension Risk Transfer Digest

 PRT pricing follows high-quality corporate bond rates, just like pension liability values do.
 When interest rates go up, PRT costs go down.
 When rates drop, costs rise.
 Prices change daily based on what insurers can earn in the market.

-F&G's rates decreased around 9 basis points in Q4 2025, translating to a slightly higher PRT transaction cost with F&G maintaining our competitiveness relative to our peers.
+In Q1 2026, F&G rates decreased around 9 basis points, translating to a slightly higher PRT Transaction cost with F&G maintaining our competitiveness relative to our peers.

 1 All rates based on 7 year duration all retiree population.